Starting a small business is a big undertaking.

 Not only do you have to worry about the product or service you’re offering, but you also need to think about how you’re going to market your business.

+You have to be unique and engaging.
 By being fundamentally different from your competition.
 And providing value for your audience.

 Q. How do you showcase that difference and value?

-A. Your brand website
+A. With your brand website